PerziThomas/DA_Perzi_Ambrosch/source/3_Testing.md

 ## Functional Testing
 There are several ways to test a piece of software on its functionality.
 Unit- and Integration-Testing make up the majority of these methods.
-These methods also implemented to test the back- and frontend parts of the Geofencing application.
+These methods are also implemented to test the back- and frontend parts of the Geofencing application.

 ### REST Endpoint Functionality
-Web endpoints using the REST architecture were tested using xUnit [@xunitref] as a general testing framework and the Microsoft ASP.NET Core MVC Testing package [@mvctestref] to send Web Requests to the server.
+Web endpoints using the REST architecture were tested using xUnit [@xunitref] as a general testing framework and the Microsoft ASP.NET Core MVC Testing package [@mvctestref] to send web requests to the server.
 These tools were used due to the backend being written in C# on top of the ASP.NET Core web framework, keeping up a consistency in the used technologies, ensuring a higher maintainability of all parts of the source code, as well as the ability to use tools developed by Microsoft themselves. \